binhlam10796/nominatim_flutter/README.md

     }
     ```

+6. **Check Server Status**: Verify the status of the Nominatim server to ensure it is operational.

+    ```dart
+    final statusResult = await NominatimFlutter.instance.status();
+    if (statusResult.status == Status.ok) {
+      print('Nominatim server is operational.');
+    } else {
+      print('Nominatim server is down.');
+    }
+    ```

+7. **Lookup**: Retrieve detailed information about a specific place using its unique identifier (OSM ID).

+    ```dart
+    final lookupRequest = LookupRequest(
+      osmIds: 'R146656,W104393803,N240109189', // Replace with actual OSM IDs
+      addressDetails: true,
+      extraTags: true,
+      nameDetails: true,
+    );
+    final lookupResult = await NominatimFlutter.instance.lookup(
+      lookupRequest: lookupRequest,
+      language: 'en-US,en;q=0.5', // Specify the desired language(s) here
+    );
+    for (var result in lookupResult) {
+      print(result);
+    }
+    ```

-6. **Contributions**: Contributions are welcome!
+8. **Contributions**: Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request or create an issue on the GitHub repository.

-7. **License**: This project is licensed under the GPL-3.0 License.
+9. **License**: This project is licensed under the GPL-3.0 License.
 Refer to the [LICENSE](LICENSE) file for details.

-Remember to replace the version number (`^0.0.2`) with the actual version of your Nominatim Flutter Plugin.
+Remember to replace the version number (`^0.0.4`) with the actual version of your Nominatim Flutter Plugin.
 Customize the usage examples and other sections according to your project's needs.